Back to blog

 • Development has slowed post-Unity

 AnyDesk has been around forever and it shows — in both good and bad ways.
-The good: it's cross-platform, supports unattended access, and has enterprise features like session logging and custom branding.
+The good: it is cross-platform, supports unattended access, and has enterprise features like session logging and custom branding.
 For IT departments managing hundreds of machines, it works.

 The bad: AnyDesk suffered a significant security breach in early 2024 that compromised their code-signing certificates.
 Their Mac client feels dated.
-And the free tier is so restricted it's essentially a trial.
-The "DeskRT" codec was impressive in 2015 but hasn't kept up.
+And the free tier is so restricted it is essentially a trial.
+The "DeskRT" codec was impressive in 2015 but has not kept up.

 Pros